 Unusually, Bach added extra parts for the three upper string lines above the closing chorale.
 The text is the final renunciation of the world for Jesus and it ends with the simple but telling phrase ’I will not leave my Jesus’.
-The strings create a miasmic halo of sound around the voices, oboe and trumpet, reinforcing the hymn tune.
+The strings create an almost mystical halo of sound around the voices, oboe and trumpet, reinforcing the hymn tune.

-Death may not yet have brought us to that wished for after-life, but we can perhaps, even now glimpse and enjoy something of the divine music of the spheres.
+Death may not yet have brought us to the wished-for after-life, but until it does we find that we can glimpse and enjoy something of the divine music of the spheres.
 Besides, we can now be confident, at least of our own personal salvation!